Financial Guide for Those Recovering From an Addiction

 Along with day-to-day spending stressors, building a nest egg and seeing the money accumulate may also create a trigger.
-Having extra money can lead to the urge to spend, and combine that with an addiction, you may get the urge to spend your savings on drugs or alcohol.
+Having extra money can lead to the urge to spend on substances such as drugs or alcohol.
 If that’s the case for you, put your savings under the control of someone you trust.
 Getting help with this enables you to keep adding to your savings while only making withdrawals with your trusted person’s oversight.

 Resources for Financial Accountability in Recovery

 From finding treatment to counseling after rehab, there are multiple reliable resources available to help you on your journey to long-term recovery.

 The most well-known program to help those in recovery from alcohol use offers online tools and links to local A.A. programs.

 For those looking to get back into the workforce, the U.S. Department of Labor sponsors this website full of job hunting resources.